Hairy Bikers Pork Belly Recipe

 Instructions

-1. Prep and season: Preheat oven to 240°C (220°C Fan).
-Pat the pork rind completely dry.
-Mix thyme, salt, and pepper, and rub it all over the pork, especially into the scored rind.
+1. Prepare and season: Preheat oven to 240°C (220°C Fan / Gas Mark 9).
+Pat the pork rind completely dry with kitchen paper.
+Mix thyme, sea salt and black pepper, then rub all over the pork, pressing into the score marks.

-4. Add apples and onions: Place the pork on a bed of apples, onions, and sage in a new tin.
-Roast for a final hour until the meat is tender.
+4. Add apples and onions: Toss the apples, onions and sage together.
+Pile into a separate tin.
+Place the pork on top and return to the oven for a final hour until tender.

-5. Make gravy: Use the juices from the first tin.
-Skim the fat, add flour, then gradually whisk in the cider and water.
-Simmer until thickened and strain.
+5. Make the gravy: Skim excess fat from the first tin.
+Stir in the flour over medium heat, then gradually add the cider and water.
+Simmer for 3–4 minutes and strain.

-6. Rest and serve: Rest the pork for 15-20 minutes before carving.
-Serve with the cooked apples, onions, and hot gravy.
+6. Rest and serve: Rest the pork uncovered for 15–20 minutes before carving.
+Serve with the cooked apples, onions and hot cider gravy.

 Leave a Reply